What is a craniotomy?

 Depending on your situation, you may be given liquids to drink a few hours after surgery.
-Your diet may be gradually changed to include more solid foods as tolerated.
+Your diet may be gradually changed to include more solid foods, as you can tolerate them.

 You may have a catheter in your bladder to drain your urine for a day or so, or until you are able to get out of bed and move around.
 Be sure to report any painful urination or other urinary symptoms that occur after the catheter is removed, as these may be signs of an infection that can be treated.

-Depending on your status, you may be transferred to a rehabilitation facility for a period to regain your strength.
+Depending on your status, you may be moved to a rehabilitation facility for a period to regain your strength.